 I’m planning to have an epidural/C section/induction, why do I need a doula?

 A doula can be invaluable member of your birth team.
 She is there for your through the pregnancy to answer questions and provide resources.
 She helps to prepare you mentally, emotionally, and physically for your birth experience.
-Kelly offers a variety of classes and education opportunities to help prepare you for the birth of your baby, taking care of a newborn, breastfeeding, and more.
+We offer a variety of classes and education opportunities to help prepare you for the birth of your baby, taking care of a newborn, breastfeeding, and more.
 She can help you understand your choices and options when it comes to your birth.
 A doula’s job is not to make decisions for you, but to help you understand the choices you have.

 A doula is very helpful in early labor, whether natural or induced, helping mom to breathe through and manage contractions to ensure that labor progresses before the epidural can be placed.
 She can help with positioning during placement and after to help keep baby in a good position for delivery.
 Epidurals are statistically associated with interventions like augmentation of labor (Pitocin), need for vacuum or forceps for delivery, or need for Cesarean Section.
 Having a doula present can help reduce the need for those interventions.
 Even with an epidural, a doula will work with you to help shorten labor.
 For C section moms, a doula can provide support through pre-op and into the operating room.
 She can help facilitate breast feeding in the recovery room.

 How early in my pregnancy should I contact a doula?

 As soon as you consider a doula as an option for your birth!
-Kelly offers a complimentary meet and greet to decide if she is the doula for you.
-She can answer any questions you may have and reassure your partner that she is there to support everyone in the birthing process.
-Kelly can help to set you up with prenatal classes for labor, breastfeeding, and taking care of a newborn.
-She only takes about 6 moms a month to help ensure that she is available for your birth and keeps work and her home life balanced.
+We offer a complimentary meet and greet to decide if we are the doula for you.
+We can answer any questions you may have and reassure your partner that we are there to support everyone in the birthing process.
+We can help to set you up with prenatal classes for labor, breastfeeding, and taking care of a newborn.
+We take a limited number of moms a month to ensure that we are available for your birth while keeping work and their home life balanced.